noisypigeon/noisypigeon/README.md

 - 🎀 Who: I’m a 27-year-old trans, queer woman.
 - 👩‍💻 What: I work at Wealthsimple on a platform team, with a focus on Kubernetes and observability.
-- 🌻 Why: I love working at the intersection of people and systems.
-- 🥕 Fun fact: I've lived in several other cities.
-Notably Berlin, Montreal, Brooklyn, and London.